Source: Courtesy of Wikimedia Commons

 DAVIE, ALLISON, sea captain and shipbuilder; b.
-4 May 1796 and baptized privately the next day at Great Yarmouth, England, son of Captain Allison Davie (who was buried in 1818 at Gorleston, near Great Yarmouth) and Elizabeth Cock; drowned June 1836 between Quebec and Pointe-Lévy (Lauzon and Lévis), Lower Canada.
+4 May 1796 and baptized privately the next day at Great Yarmouth, England, son of Captain Allison Davie (who was buried in 1818 at Gorleston, near Great Yarmouth) and Elizabeth Cock; drowned 9 June 1836 between Quebec and Pointe-Lévy (Lévis), Lower Canada, and was buried 12 days later at Quebec.

 Allison Davie came from an old English family that can be traced back to 1603, when William Davie lived in Stanfield, Norfolk County.
 Allison was the eldest of four boys and several girls.
 During the Napoleonic Wars, while still young, he entered the service of the East India Company and took part in transporting British troops in the Mediterranean.